Fellow of the Canadian Academy of Manipulative Physiotherapy (FCAMPT)

 I like to think about how I work with a patient like developing a travel plan.
 The process is well thought out and considers all the various treatment options.
 The process of me finding a diagnosis and then us (you and me) developing the treatment or ‘travel plan’ has three parts:

 - First, we begin with extensive questioning, this is to find out how the problem fluctuates in a 24 hour cycle.
 How does the problem affect your daily routine?

 - Following that, I take you through a physical examination.
 This will require me to move your arms, legs, back, neck etc. I’ll be testing for strength, flexibility and signs of injury.
-With these tests, I’ll be able to determine what are areas of your body are working well, and which are not.
+With these tests, I’ll be able to determine what areas of your body are working well, and which are not.
 I’ll also be able to understand why they are not working well.

-- Once all the investigation is done, I can then arrive at a conclusion as to what is preventing the you from achieving your goal of full recovery.
+- Once all the investigation is done, I can then arrive at a conclusion as to what is preventing you from achieving your goal of full recovery.
 I can then recommend a plan for treatment and recovery and you and I will discuss how this should happen

 Want to know a little bit more about me?

 I graduated from the University of Manitoba (School of Medical Rehabilitation) in 1977 with a Diploma in Physiotherapy and received the Vesalius Award (Highest Standing in Anatomy).
 From there, I went on to the University of Alberta and obtained a bachelor’s Degree in Physiotherapy in 1978.
 But I didn’t stop there, in 1987 I received a Diploma of Advanced Manual and Manipulative Therapy and I became a Fellow of the Canadian Academy of Manipulative Physiotherapy.
 Most recently I completed my certification in Functional Dry Needling (FDN).